draganglumac/quack_like_a_duck/README.md

 quack_like_a_duck
 =================

-Project that demonstrates how to wrap a structure into a hidden implementation structure and use allocation functions conditionally.
+Project that demonstrates how to wrap a C structure into a hidden implementation structure and use allocation functions conditionally.

 Proviso is, that for internal implementations we want to use vanilla malloc family calls,